 I cannot say it enough.
 After a long school day, our children must come home and play.
 Let’s remind our big kids that what they touch can quickly become more creative and involve movement.

-We need our six-year-olds to continue the momentum from the type of play we have worked so hard to maintain during the early years.
+We need kids of all ages to continue the momentum from the type of play we have worked so hard to maintain during the early years.

-Let’s get these big kids some toys they can look forward to coming home after school!
+Let’s get these big kids some toys they can look forward to coming home to after school!

 Related: Want to inspire more play at home?
 These BIG KID activity cards are great!